VincentMasselis/GiphyExplorer/README.md

 ### Architecture
 This project uses only 3 layers of architecture, UI, "Shaper" and Endpoint.
 Domain classes are used transitively across every layer.
 Endpoint are used only make CRUD op for every object from the Domain, they make request and they parse the result.
-UI is... the UI nothing particulare to say here, it contains `Fragment`, `Activity`, etc.
+UI is the UI, there is nothing special to say here, it contains `Fragment`, `Activity`, etc.

 "Shaper" is the place where the business logic is written, they are written this way:
-* The UI request a ressource
+* The UI request a ressource to the shaper
-* The shaper ask the endpoint and returns the results to the UI
+* The shaper ask the endpoint for data
+* Apply his own business logic to the returned data
+* Returns the data updated by the business logic

 ### Meaning of "Shaper"
 A Shaper is a shape for a domain object, it get domain objects in his input and returns a transformed domain object.